shichao-an/notes/docs/lkd/ch4.md

 #### Process Selection

-CFS attempts to balance a process’s virtual runtime with a simple rule: <u>when deciding what process to run next, it picks the process with the smallest `vruntime`.</u>
+CFS attempts to balance a process's virtual runtime with a simple rule: <u>when deciding what process to run next, it picks the process with the smallest `vruntime`.</u>

 CFS uses a [red-black tree](https://en.wikipedia.org/wiki/Red%E2%80%93black_tree) to manage the list of runnable processes and efficiently find the process with the smallest `vruntime`.
 A red-black tree, called an *rbtree* in Linux ([include/linux/rbtree.h](https://github.com/shichao-an/linux/blob/v2.6.34/include/linux/rbtree.h), [lib/rbtree.c](https://github.com/shichao-an/linux/blob/v2.6.34/lib/rbtree.c)), is a type of [self-balancing binary search tree](https://en.wikipedia.org/wiki/Self-balancing_binary_search_tree).
 It is a data structure that store nodes of arbitrary data, identified by a specific key, and that they enable efficient search for a given key.
 Specifically, obtaining a node identified by a given key is logarithmic in time as a function of total nodes in the tree.

 ##### **Picking the Next Task**

 The process that CFS wants to run next, which is the process with the smallest `vruntime`, is the leftmost node in the tree.
 If you follow the tree from the root down through the left child, and continue moving to the left until you reach a leaf node, you find the process with the smallest `vruntime`.
-CFS’s process selection algorithm is thus summed up as "run the process represented by the leftmost node in the rbtree." [p53]
+CFS's process selection algorithm is thus summed up as "run the process represented by the leftmost node in the rbtree." [p53]

 The function that performs this selection is `__pick_next_entity()`, defined in `kernel/sched_fair.c`([kernel/sched_fair.c#L377](https://github.com/shichao-an/linux/blob/v2.6.34/kernel/sched_fair.c#L377)):